Cart 0

 The excellent King Suite or Queen Suite ocean view rooms are now available for reservation.

-We have a room block reserved at DoubleTree Suites by Hilton Hotel Melbourne Beach Oceanfront for November 14, 2024 through November 17, 2024.
-Booking your room is simple, just click the link below and then "Book a Room" to receive your group's preferred rate.
-Our rate for this course is only $189 per night.
-Friendly reminder that all reservations must be reserved by October 28th, 2024.
+We will have a room block reserved at DoubleTree Suites by Hilton Hotel Melbourne Beach Oceanfront for April course with extended dates if you would like to extend your stay.
+Booking your room is simple.
+The booking becomes available in February.
+Just click the link below and then "Book a Room" to receive your group's preferred rate.

 Note: You can register for the April 4-5, 2025 course now.
 You will receive a registration confirmation email, and the group rate room reservation link will be sent to you as soon as it is available.